Article updated April 2024.

 • Meets customer needs with faster time to market for increased revenues

 Cost efficiencies are critical for hardware companies, which is why many companies are switching to agile-like product development methodologies and tools.
-By using data management platforms that integrate with CAD systems such as Onshape, companies can reduce the implementation times and costs of digital transformation while reaping the benefits of efficient product development thanks to these types of cloud platforms.
+By using data management platforms that integrate with CAD systems, such as Onshape, companies can reduce the implementation times and costs of digital transformation while reaping the benefits of efficient product development thanks to these types of cloud platforms.

 Learn how to stay ahead of the competition by implementing a product lifecycle management platform that reduces friction and breaks down silos within the organization, which helps reduce costs and speed up time to market.